sindresorhus/p-event/readme.md

 ### pEvent.multiple(emitter, event, options)

 Wait for multiple event emissions.
+Returns an array.

+**Note**: the array will be mutated when the event is emitted.

 This method has the same arguments and options as `pEvent()` with the addition of the following options: